paylhorse/sands-of-sodis/README.md

 ## NOTICE

-**SANDS OF SODIS is undergoing transition to a propietary Rust-based engine.**
+**SANDS OF SODIS is undergoing transition to a propietary Ocaml-based engine.**

 This repo has been archived.